 Section 8: Software Bill of Materials

 Purpose: Provide component transparency for vulnerability tracking.
-Annex VII §8 makes the SBOM part of the technical file on reasoned request from a market surveillance authority.
+The SBOM belongs in the technical file as part of the vulnerability-handling evidence, and it is also produced for a market surveillance authority on reasoned request.
 In practice, manufacturers prepare and maintain it alongside the rest of the file.

-Sibling guides: Hardware products additionally require an HBOM, and SBOM quality is governed by BSI TR-03183.
-Vulnerability status of SBOM components is communicated via VEX.
-See the SBOM requirements guide for CycloneDX vs SPDX, BSI TR-03183 quality levels, HBOM scope, and VEX usage; and the vulnerability reporting guide for how VEX supports the "no known exploitable vulnerabilities" obligation.
+Sibling guides: For hardware products, keep hardware-component evidence where it supports the risk assessment, user information, or vulnerability analysis.
+BSI TR-03183 can help with SBOM quality, and VEX can communicate component vulnerability status.
+See the SBOM requirements guide for format choices, BSI TR-03183 quality levels, HBOM scope, and VEX usage; and the vulnerability reporting guide for how VEX supports the "no known exploitable vulnerabilities" obligation.

 Required Content